-ENVIRONMENTAL IMPACT ASSESSMENT AND ENVIRONMENTAL MANAGEMENT PROGRAMME DM17406DCE
+ENVIRONMENTAL IMPACT ASSESSMENT AND ENVIRONMENTAL MANAGEMENT PROGRAMME

-Course Outcome: The EIA is very important and has to be undertaken during early development stage of proposed projects, plans and programmes and must be completed before a decision to proceed is made.
-Thus in this course students will be given information about the concept, approaches and legal provisions of EIA/EMP and the various methodologies adopted for EIA.
+Course Outcome: The EIA is very important and has to be undertaken early in the development of proposed projects, plans and programmes and must be completed before a decision to proceed is made.
+Thus during the course students will be given information about the concept, approaches and legal provisions of EIA/EMP and the various methodologies applied while doing EIA.